How to Organize Image Licenses, Permissions, and Source Notes

 Use a rights log for future updates

-A rights log is the central document that brings together image licenses, permissions, and source notes.
-It can be a spreadsheet, a database export, or a table in a content management system.
-The important thing is that it is easy to search and update.
+A rights log is the central document that brings together image licenses, source notes, and permissions.
+It can be a spreadsheet, a database, or a table inside a content management system.
+The format matters less than the function: it must be searchable, current, and easy to update.

 Suggested columns for a rights log